-Hugh Roy and Lillie Cranz Cullen Distinguished Professor
+Hugh Roy and Hugh Roy and Lillie Cranz Cullen Distinguished University Chair.

 Director of the Texas Institute for Measurement, Evaluation, and Statistics

 HBSB Room 372

 Dr. David J. Francis is a Hugh Roy and Lillie Cranz Cullen Distinguished University Chair and a recipient of the University of Houston Teaching Excellence Award and a former member of the National Institute of Health's Behavioral Medicine Study Section.